Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

-To facilitate the subsequent technical discussions, we let the entries of the interference matrices $\IM$ and $\IMatT{t}$, as well as the elements of the noise vector $\Vnoise{}{t}$ be Gaussian random variables with unknown parameters. \begin{assumption} Entries of $\IM$ are i.i.d.
+In the remaining, we assume the interference matrices, as well as the noise vectors to be Gaussian random variables with \emph{unknown} parameters. \begin{assumption} Entries of $\IM$ are i.i.d.
 Gaussian random variables with mean $\mu/N$ and variance~$\sigma^2/N$, independent from anything in the model.
 Similarly, for any $t\in[T]_0$, entries of $\IMatT{t}$ are i.i.d.
-Gaussian random variables with mean $\mu_t/N$ and variance~$\sigma^2_t/N$, independent from all other sources of the randomness in the model. \end{assumption} We note that, under Assumption \ref{asmp:Gaussian Interference Matrice}, the variations in each matrix entry are of order $1/\sqrt{N}$, while its mean is of order $1/N$.
-This choice allows the variations to exert a dominant effect, thereby enabling the specification to capture heterogeneous patterns of interference. \begin{assumption} Elements of noise vector $\Vnoise{}{t}$ are i.i.d Gaussian random variables with mean zero and finite variance~$\sigma_e^2$, independent from anything in the model. \end{assumption}
+Gaussian random variables with mean $\mu_t/N$ and variance~$\sigma^2_t/N$, independent from all other sources of the randomness in the model. \end{assumption} \begin{assumption} Elements of noise vector $\Vnoise{}{t}$ are i.i.d Gaussian random variables with mean zero and finite variance~$\sigma_e^2$, independent from anything in the model. \end{assumption} We note that Assumption \ref{asmp:Gaussian Interference Matrice} simplifies the theoretical analysis and supports rich interference patterns observed in real data.
+In Appendix \S \subsecGenDistrMatrix, we show that our results extend to settings where entries of $\IM$ and $\IMatT{t}$ are binary under neighborhood or partial interference assumptions.
+Leveraging insights from the \emph{universality} results from the AMP literature, we discuss how our results are expected to hold when these entries are not necessarily i.i.d. or Gaussian.
+Moreover, numerical results in \S \ref{sec:Numerical} validate our theoretical predictions in settings with binary entries under the neighborhood interference assumption, across various networks such as Facebook friends data, random geometric graphs, Erd\"{o}s–R\'{e}nyi graphs, and clustered networks.
+To provide some intuition for the richness of Assumption \ref{asmp:Gaussian Interference Matrice}, we note that the standard deviations of the entries of $\IM$ and $\IMatT{t}$ are assumed to be of order $O(1/\sqrt{N})$, while their means are of order $O(1/N)$.
+This allows the entries to be heterogeneous, even though they share a common mean and distribution.
+Such heterogeneity permits diverse \emph{local dependencies} between outcomes and treatments that cannot be captured with a \emph{mean-field} assumption requiring outcomes to be \emph{independent}, conditional on a \emph{global} average quantity.

-In the subsequent sections, we will rigorously analyze the data generated by Eq. \eqref{eq:outcome_function_matrix} under Assumptions~\ref{asmp:Gaussian Interference Matrice} and~\ref{asmp:Gaussian noise}.
-Our primary goal is to develop practical and effective algorithms to identify and estimate the underlying causal effects within this framework.
+In the following sections, we will rigorously analyze data generated by \eqref{eq:outcome_function_matrix} under Assumptions~\ref{asmp:Gaussian Interference Matrice} and~\ref{asmp:Gaussian noise}.
+Our main objective is to develop practical algorithms for identifying and estimating the underlying causal effects.

-We will relax these assumptions in \S \ref{sec:Numerical} by conducting extensive numerical analyses with different interference structures.
-This universality phenomenon aligns with findings in random matrix theory, AMP, and high-dimensional statistics literature and is discussed in \S \ref{sec:generalizations}.
-Moreover, \S \ref{sec:generalizations} discusses settings where independence between the unit covariates $\covar$ and the interference pattern is relaxed.